microsoft/nodejs-guidelines/getting-started.md

 2. Run `http-server .` to start a basic fileserver from any directory.

-> :bulb: In fact the only difference when using -g is that exeecutables are placed in a folder that is on the %path%.
+> :bulb: In fact the only difference when using -g is that executables are placed in a folder that is on the path.
 If you install without the -g option you can still access those executables in `.\node_modules\.bin`.
+This folder is automatically added to the path when any scripts defined in `package.json` are run.
 Doing this will help avoid version clashes when a project uses skrinkwrap or otherwise specifies the version of a module different to other projects.
 It also avoids the need for manual install instructions for some dependencies so a single "npm install" will do.

 ### And much more!
 * [npm docs and tutorials](https://docs.npmjs.com/)